hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/137_the_sages_of_india.md

 deal with the nature of the soul, and of God, and the relations between souls and God are embodied in what we call the Shrutis, the Vedas.
 The next set of truths is what we call the Smritis, as embodied in the words of Manu.
-Yâjnavalkya, and other writers and also in the Purânas, down to the Tantras.
+Yājnavalkya, and other writers and also in the Purānas, down to the Tantras.
 The second class of books and teachings is subordinate to the Shrutis, inasmuch as whenever any one of these contradicts anything in the Shrutis, the Shrutis must prevail.
 This is the law.
 The idea is